maevadevs/Rust-Developer-Foundation/04-Ownership/readme.md

 - **Pushing unto the Stack is faster than allocating unto the Heap**
   - The allocator never has to search for a place to store new data in the Stack
   - Location is always at the top of the Stack
-  - For Heap, the allocator must find a big enough space to hold the data
+  - For Heap, the allocator must first find a big enough space to hold the data
   - Then perform bookkeeping to prepare for the next allocation
 - **Accessing data in the Heap is slower than in the Stack**
   - Have to follow a pointer to get to the value